LamiiaSuu/PalThrowMod/PalThrow/PalThrow_Publish/README.md

 ## Configuration

 You can tweak throw strength, stamina cost, and charge time through the BepInEx config file (`BepInEx/config/com.lamia.palthrow.cfg`).
+You can also change the Throwing Key in case you don't want to use **X**

 ## Installation